 4. When possible, encourage flexible scheduling and work-from-home arrangements.

-According to our survey, 22% of respondents took full days off work due to menopause symptoms.
-Many more may have wanted to but didn’t due to shame or fear of how it may affect their careers.
+According to our 2023 survey, 54% of respondents have considered at least one form of work routine shift to better handle symptoms, including reducing hours or moving from a full-time to a part-time role.
+Half of respondents reported that their loss of concentration interfered with their work and productivity, and majority had to deal with feeling self-conscious or uncomfortable after experiencing a menopause symptom at work.
 Presenteeism is when employees haven’t taken time off but are less productive due to other personal distractions.
 Research suggests that presenteeism costs employers ten times more than absenteeism.
 Menopause symptoms can significantly distract your employees if left unaddressed, potentially affecting work performance.

 Encouraging a flexible schedule and work-from-home arrangement can help employees going through any fertility health journey feel comfortable.

 5. In the office, create a comfortable space for managing symptoms.

 Remote work setups are not always possible.
 So when employees are in the office, creating an inclusive environment is essential.

 One option is to offer a specific space for well-being that’s quiet, calming, and available when people need a break.
 Of the 21% of respondents who did have menopause support at work in the U.S., 26% had access to a menopause room.
 And 58% of all participants saw at least some value in a menopause room for managing menopause symptoms.
 Whether your office creates a specific space for menopause management or offers a multipurpose wellness room, having somewhere to relax in privacy can help employees regroup when symptoms are challenging before continuing their day.